Why a Trailing Dot in DNS Can Break Your Customers

 So if an application looks up wiki, the resolver tries:

-This is a convenience: people (and programs) can use short names, and the environment fills in the rest.
+This is a convenience: you use short names, and the environment fills in the rest.
 It's extremely common in corporate networks, Active Directory environments, Kubernetes clusters, and anywhere DHCP hands out a domain suffix.

-A failure: the trailing dot opts out of a mechanism you didn't know the customer was relying on
+A failure: the trailing dot opts out of search domains the customer relies on

-Imagine your software connects to a managed database by resolving a hostname, a hostname you own:
+Imagine your software connects to a managed database by resolving a hostname you own:

 1mydb-cluster-01.db.us-east-1.example.com